 Electronic leak detectors may be used to detect refrigerant leaks but, in the case of FLAMMABLE REFRIGERANTS, the sensitivity may not be adequate, or may need re-calibration.
 (Detection equipment shall be calibrated in a refrigerant-free area.)
 Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used.
-Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed, and the appropriate percentage of gas (15 % maximum) is confirmed.
+Leak detection equipment shall be calibrated to the refrigerant employed, and the appropriate percentage of gas (15 % maximum) is confirmed.